 The first way to do this is to use a limited number of fonts across your site.
 This maintains a clean and professional appearance and prevents users from getting distracted from the content.
 Inconsistency can confuse readers and make the site appear less credible.
 On the other hand, maintaining a consistent font style helps build a cohesive brand identity which customers learn to trust.

-You should also allow users to adjust text size, line spacing, and contrast.
+You should also allow users to adjust text size, line spacing, and color contrast.
 Tools, like Recite Me’s accessibility toolbar, can help by enabling users to customize the font settings according to their specific needs.
 Giving users the freedom to adjust your content according to their needs adds a nice touch to your website, making for a unique user experience.

 There is no point going through the effort to create an ADA-compliant font if you do not regularly cross-check against current accessibility standards and WCAG best practices.
 Therefore, reviewing your website’s accessibility is key.
 To do this, use a tool, such as our accessibility checker, which scans your website for non-compliant features and areas for improvement.
 Armed with this knowledge, you can then make the necessary changes to ensure your fonts remain ADA-compliant.